 Clean Window Coverings For The Holidays

+It’s crucial to clean window coverings before company arrives.
 Holidays mean houseguests and, if they haven’t shown up already, your quiet home will soon be jam-packed with your nearest and dearest.
-All of your spare rooms will be occupied and every drop of hot water will be accounted for.
+All of your spare rooms will be occupied.
+Every drop of hot water will be accounted for.
 This is your time to shine, so make sure your home is up to snuff.
-Window treatments rarely need major maintenance but still need require some elbow grease to keep them looking pristine.
-Don’t let the holidays become a hassle!
-Get your home guest-ready with clean window treatments now so you’re not anxiously anticipating those knocks at the door.
-These simple holiday cleaning tips will keep your window coverings sparkling for the rest of this season.
+Window treatments rarely need major maintenance but still need require some elbow grease to look their best.
+These simple holiday cleaning tips will keep your window coverings sparkling all season long.

 Source: DIY Design Fanatic